sap-tutorials/eda/tutorials/aem-integrate-cloud-integration-iflow/aem-integrate-cloud-integration-iflow.md

 > 🧭 Take some time to explore the integration flow itself...Some ideas:
 > - Check the tabs and configuration options available in the sender adapter (Connection, Processing).
 > - Check the tabs and configuration options available in the sender adapter (Connection, Processing, Message properties).
-> - What are we doing in the Groovy script that's enriching the message?
+> - What are you doing in the Groovy script that's enriching the message?
 > - Which is the Transport Protocol used by the adapters?
 > - Which is the Message Protocol used by the adapters?